 Summertime on the Yakima River is blessed with three things: wild trout, good water flows and summer stones.
-The wild trout are cutthroat and rainbows with cutties in the upper river above the diversion for the most part.
-Wild rainbows – both “red sides” and “Gerard” are throughout the system.
+MORE recently with the consistent runs of SALMON the trout sre becoming predatory and the streamer patrol dominates large catches.
+Wild trout are cutthroat and rainbows with cutties in the upper river above the diversion for the most part.
+Wild rainbows – both “red sides” and “Gerard” are throughout the system Cut – Bows predominantly above Thorp area.
 We have 70 miles of guide-able water in the area for fly fishing with a very diverse set of conditions.
 The Yakima River above Roza Dam consists of two majestic river canyons, large flats and braided areas, connected by a ten mile section of large log jams and cut-banks.
-This also Includes spring creek attributes and a freestone geography.
+This also Includes spring creek attributes up near Cle Elum and a freestone geography through out.

 The summer stones offer the trout and angler opportunity, food in big bites for trout and flies in big dries for the angler.
 The hatch runs from July into September and is the prevailing food source.
 Along with hoppers, beetles, crane flies and ants, you could say that the Yakima River is exclusively “big bug” game.
 Well it’s not completely but I have never fished the Yakima River without using some kind of stonefly or terrestrial during the summer months.